 - Notable

-Each synonym carries a slightly different tone, but all imply respect and recognition.
+Each synonym carries a slightly different tone, but they all connect to respect and recognized excellence.

 4. Is “illustrious” formal or informal?

-“Illustrious” is formal, and often used in ceremonial, historical, or professional contexts.
-It’s common in speeches, biographies, academic writing, and formal tributes.
+“Illustrious” is formal.
+It’s common in ceremonial contexts, biographies, academic writing, professional speeches, and formal tributes.

 5. Can “illustrious” describe things as well as people?

 Yes.
-While it’s most often applied to people, it can also describe:
+While it’s most often used for people, it can also describe:

 - Careers: “An illustrious academic career”